openhwgroup/cva6/README.md

 ```
 2. **Build the container:** Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and select **`Dev Containers: Rebuild and Reopen in Container`**.
 3. VS Code will automatically start building the Docker container.
 The initial build will take some time as it prepares the Ubuntu 22.04 system, installs GCC 11, and sets up the RISC-V toolchain.
 4. **Build the simulation tools:** Once the environment is up and running, you still need to build Spike and Verilator.
-These tools will be installed to /tools subdirectory and won't be compiled any image in the future.
+These tools will be installed to `/tools` subdirectory and won't be compiled into any image in the future.
 Open a new terminal inside VS Code and run the following command:

 ```bash
 # This will build the simulation tools (Spike & Verilator) and run the given test.
 Replace TESTNAME with a valid smoke test.